SkillsWorkflow/Documentation/SkillsWorkflow/docs/craft/panels/grid.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-### Craft Workspaces from tens of Services available through an SDK and APIs

 ## SetColumns
 <h3>Description</h3>
 A function used to set grid's columns in a workspace.